Adolphe Thiers: Opposition and Prime Minister again (1837–1840)

 The year 1840 also brought a political crisis between France, Russia and Britain because of France's support for the viceroy of Egypt Muhammad Ali, a long-time ally.
 This also coincided with the international scandal brought on by the Damascus affair, in which the French consul Ulysse de Ratti-Menton and Egyptian governor Muhammad Sharif Pasha conspired to create a blood libel against the Jews of Damascus in order to expropriate Jewish-owned assets, with the support of Thiers and Ali.
 Lord Palmerston was convinced that the French would not fight, and sent a fleet to bombard Beirut and threaten Egypt.
 The French cabinet was divided, fearing that France was not ready for war; the French army was already engaged in the long, expensive military conquest of Algeria.
 The King made it clear to Thiers that he wanted peace.
 Thiers offered to resign, but the King refused his resignation, arguing that he wanted the British to believe that France would fight.
-When Thiers drafted a note to Britain warning that a British ultimatum to Egypt would upset the global balance of power, and he ordered construction of a new ring of fortresses around Paris.
-Palmerston did not attack Egypt, and crisis ended.
+Thiers then drafted a note to Britain warning that a British ultimatum to Egypt would upset the global balance of power, and he ordered construction of a new ring of fortresses around Paris.
+Palmerston did not attack Egypt, and the crisis ended.
 The fortifications begun by Thiers during crisis were eventually finished, and became known as the Thiers wall, which later became (and remain today) the city limits of Paris.

 After the end of the crisis, tensions remained between the King and Thiers, who drafted the King's annual address to the Chamber of Deputies, adding the line, "France is strongly attached to peace, but it will not purchase peace at a price unworthy of the nation and its King," and would not sacrifice the "sacred independence and national honor which the French Revolution had put into his hands."
 Louis-Philippe removed this line from the speech, considering it too provocative to other European rulers.
 Thiers promptly offered his resignation, and this time it was accepted.
 A month later, he rose in Parliament to denounce the King's foreign policy, declaring that France had lost its influence in the Middle East, and had a duty to defend Egypt against Britain, and Turkey against Russia.

+Thiers involved tensions arose when France, under King Louis-Philippe, faced diplomatic frictions regarding its position relative to the German states and the Ottoman Empire.
+Adolphe Thiers, supporting a hawkish foreign policy, publicly advocated a strong stance toward Prussia, Luxembourg, and possibly Belgium, implicitly endorsed reclaiming the left bank of the Rhine.
+This position alarmed the German Confederation, which saw any French claim as a threat to territorial integrity.
+The Rhine crisis was triggered when reports of French warlike rhetoric and mobilization stirred German nationalist sentiment.
+Popular reaction included patriotic poems, songs, and a surge of German nationalism along the Rhine, solidifying German unity efforts amid the decentralized political landscape.
+The crisis highlighted the simmering tensions between France and German states decades after the Napoleonic Wars.